 It should be noted that therapists are extremely careful not to provide a mental health diagnosis that is any more serious or stigmatizing than necessary.
 However, we are required to choose an appropriate diagnosis, even though we realize a client’s medical records could be summoned at any time.
 We are required to maintain a client’s chart with all of their information, including this mental health diagnosis, for 7 years.
 During that time, insurance companies can request the client’s records.

 It is important to know that the use of insurance to pay for therapy compromises your confidentiality.
 There are some situations where your mental health records, including your permanent mental health diagnosis, can be used against you:

-- When applying for life insurance or long-term care insurance, all medical records, including mental health records, are evaluated.
-Certain diagnoses, such as Depression or other mood disorders, can result in an increased rate and/or the rejection of life insurance application.
+- When applying for life insurance or long-term care insurance, all medical records, including mental health records, are likely to be evaluated.
+Certain diagnoses, such as Depression or other mood disorders, can result in an increased rate and/or the rejection of your life insurance application.

 - If you are summoned in a court proceeding such as a divorce, a custody hearing, or as a witness, your medical records can also be subpoenaed and used against you.

 We sure don't like to give this news but here it is: health insurance does not cover couples/marriage counseling.
 It certainly should but it does not.
 Per the "medical necessity" requirement outlined above, couples are rarely entering into therapy to primarily focus on one person's mental illness.
 Instead, couples seek counseling for reasons such as communication, connection, conflict, parenting, premarital, sex, betrayal, life changes, etc. And in our opinion all of these should absolutely be covered by health insurance, but they simply are not.